My work engages with the American mythology of the open road, a place often portrayed as outlaw territory and a site of wandering and self-discovery.

 Katie Marshall has a degree in Russian Literature from Reed College and an MFA from Cal State Long Beach (CSULB).
 Prior to getting her MFA she worked as a Russian translator; she is now a painter and a Lecturer in the CSULB School of Art.
+She lives and works in Los Angeles, CA.

 Email: katiemarshallstudio@gmail.com